Code Style

 - Avoid the usage of from M import *.

-- If unsure about conformity use flake8 to check the code (with option ignore=E123,E124,E126,E128,E741,W503).
+- If unsure about conformity use flake8 to check the code (with option ignore=E123,E124,E126,E128,E741,W503) and isort to check the imports (with the parameters -m VERTICAL_GRID -p trytond).

 - Breaking lines: